virgo-agent-toolkit/rackspace-monitoring-agent/README.md

 Virgo
 =====

-Virgo is a project for building an on-host agents.
-The goal is to provide shared infrastructure for various types of agents while maintaining a small footprint.
+Virgo is a project for building on-host agents.
+Virgo's goal is to provide shared infrastructure for various types of agents while maintaining a small footprint.

 Virgo provides:

-1. A high level scripting language in Lua.
+1. A high level scripting language in Lua using Luvit (an event driven framework).
 2. The ability to perform self updating.
 3. Crash capturing and reporting through Google's Breakpad.
 4. Packages, Installers and related goodies.
-5. Automatic .zip bundle generation from a directory.
+5. Automatic .zip bundle generation from a directory (ie, easy deployment).
 6. Automatic versioning from .git introspection of both virgo and the bundle.

 The first agent to use this infrastructure is the Rackspace Cloud Monitoring agent.
 Join in and build your agent with us.